Find out what revenue streams are key for short and long-term growth.

 How many times have you read about new startups and their burn rate, which is defined by Wikipedia as “a measure for how fast a company will use up its shareholder capital… if the shareholder capital is exhausted, the company will either have to start making a profit, find additional funding, or close down.”

 For an individual entrepreneur, it works the same way.
-If the cash flow isn’t coming in, they might have to borrow money from friends, find more clients, borrow on credit cards, or
+If the cash flow isn’t coming in, they might have to borrow money from friends, find more clients, borrow on credit cards, or go back to working a full time job.

 In the pursuit of wealth and building a business, I propose that there are 3 types of income that solopreneurs should strive for: